Film Number Plates

 Plate Assembly

-Here’s a simple step-by-step guide on how to combine your plate media together.
-Whenever you assemble a printed number plate, we recommend you use a jig and roller for a professional finish.
-Then you can use the pins to line up your media accurately.
-And the rollers will apply equal pressure across the entire width of the media, all at once.
-Which will help the pieces to bond evenly.
+When assembling a printed number plate, we recommend using a jig and roller for a professional finish.
+The jigs pins are used to line up media accurately & consistently.
+And the rollers apply equal pressure across the entire width, helping the adhesive to bond evenly.

-• If needed, apply a Badge Panel to your Clear Films flag for colour correction.
+• If needed, apply a Badge Panel to your Clear Film for colour correction.

 • Simply peel off its adhesive cover and stick it under your side badge.